sasaa123sharma/Strings/README.md

 # Return frequency of characters in the input string - FreqOfChars
 # MyAtoi or Convert numeric String to an int - MyAtoi.c
 # Remove trailing spaces in string - RmTrailSpaces.c
+# Replace a blank character by '%20'- ReplaceChar